reuk/wayverb/docs_source/hybrid.md

 In the interests of efficiency, the most accurate waveguide method is only used at low frequencies, where it is relatively cheap.
 The rest of the audible spectrum is modelled with geometric methods, which are most accurate at higher frequencies.
-However, there is no concrete rule about where to place the crossover between "low" and "high" frequencies in this context.
+However, there is no concrete rule governing where to place the crossover between "low" and "high" frequencies in this context.
 It should be clear that, when the time and computing power is available, the cutoff should be placed as high as possible, so as to use accurate wave-based modelling for